mbta/gtfs-documentation/reference/gtfs.md

 ## route_patterns.txt

 Experimental file used to describe the subsets of a route, representing different possible patterns of where trips may serve.
 For example, a bus route may have multiple branches, and each branch may be modeled as a separate route pattern per direction.
-Hieratically, the route pattern level may be considered to be larger than the trip level and smaller than the route level.
+Hierarchically, the route pattern level may be considered to be larger than the trip level and smaller than the route level.

 For most MBTA modes, a route pattern will typically represent a unique set of stops that may be served on a route-trip combination.
 Seasonal schedule changes may result in trips within a route pattern having different routings.
 In simple changes, such a single bus stop removed or added between one schedule rating and the next (for example, between the Summer and Fall schedules), trips will be maintained on the same `route_pattern_id`.
 If the changes are significant, a new `route_pattern_id` may be introduced.